hsfzxjy/lambdex/README.md

 ### Recursion

-One call always access the current lambdex itself via `callee_` within a lambdex.
+One can always access the current lambdex itself via `callee_` within a lambdex.
 The feature is quite handy since you don't need to assign a lambdex to a name for doing recursion.

 ```python
 # Summing from 1 to 10